omission404/AWS-VPC-Available-IP-In-Subnet-Single-Account-WithSlack/README.md

 1- In Lambda python code regionlist add all regions where you want this scan to happen

-2- Create or use existing SNS topic that can send you emails.
-And In Lambda python code replace SNS Topic ARN topicArn = 'arn:aws:sns:REGION:ACCOUNT NUMBER:NotifyMe'
+2- Create or use existing Slack app and collect the webhook url.
+And In Lambda python code replace the webhook url in line 24: ""https://hooks.slack.com/services/..."

 3- Create a Lambda Role with following permission and name it something like available-ip-single-account